cindysteward/Cindy-Steward-Portfolio/README.md

 2. Assignments completed through my education and university courses.
 3. Projects based on a source to learn new mechanics and possibilities.

+Note that both Gradio and Streamlit projects consist of Python projects that have been visualized through these respective APIs.

 Thank you for taking a look!